pascalgn/automerge-action/README.md

   value with optional placeholders (for example `Auto merge {pullRequest.number}`).
   The default value is `automatic`.

+- `MERGE_COMMIT_MESSAGE_REGEX`: When using a commit message containing the PR's body, use the first capturing subgroup from this regex as the commit message.
+Can be used to separate content that should go with the commit into the code base's history from boilerplate associated with the PR (licensing notices, check lists, etc).
+For example, `(.*)^---` would keep everything up until the first 3-dash line (horizontal rule in MarkDown) from the commit message.
+The default value is empty, which disables this feature.

 - `MERGE_FORKS`: Whether merging from external repositories is enabled or not.
 By default, pull requests with branches from forked repositories will be merged the same way as pull requests with branches from the main